Westward plans a $30M debut fund to take Chinese indie games global – TechCrunch

 Rather than politics, the bigger challenge, especially for small studios, is how to “collect key data for product iteration while complying with local privacy laws,” said Ho.

-50-70% of Westward’s capital will come from Chinese institutions.
+Westward expects 50-70% of its capital to come from Chinese institutions.
 The presence of Chinese investments inevitably leads to questions around censorship.
 Ho said while Westward provides resources and capital to studios, it will work to ensure their independence from investor influence.

 If things go well, Westward could help facilitate cultural exchange between China and the rest of the world.
 Beijing has been trying to export the country’s soft power, and games may be a suitable conduit, suggested Rate.
-Amid the ongoing trade war, having foreign fundings in Chinese companies may also do good to China’s “brand”, he said.
+Amid the ongoing trade war, having foreign funding in Chinese companies may also do good to China’s “brand”, he said.